 Application for admission is open for the fall and spring semesters, and summer session.
 Students may apply and register for classes through the first six class days of the fall and spring semesters.
 Summer session requires admission and registration prior to the first class day.
 Early application and registration is recommended.

 Students who wish to register as first-year students must complete a Fond du Lac Tribal and Community College application or the universal Minnesota State Colleges and Universities System Application.
 Forms may be obtained from the Admissions Office or any Minnesota high school counselor.
 The online application process begins here.
 Printable Application forms are available here.

 After completing the application, applicants must provide placement test results (ACT, SAT) or complete the Accuplacer placement test at Fond du Lac Tribal and Community College.

 - After completing the student portion of the application, applicants should contact their high school counseling office and have an official transcript of courses and grades (which includes standardized test results and high school rank information) sent to the Admissions Office at Fond du Lac Tribal and Community College.

-- Applicants must pay a $20.00 non-refundable application fee.
+- Applicants can pay the $20.00 application fee after classes begin.